praisemwanza53/Sandvik_LH410_Failure_Predictive_Maintenance_Web_App/README.md

 - **Beautiful UI**: Modern, responsive design with Tailwind CSS
 - **Component Analysis**: Detailed analysis for engine, brake, transmission, and electrical systems
 - **Risk Assessment**: Multi-level risk classification (critical, high, medium, low, very low)
-- **AI Explanations**: LLM-powered explanations for predictions and recommendations
+- **AI Explanations**: LLM-powered explanations for predictions and recommendations (using Groq LLM)
 - **Interactive Charts**: Real-time data visualization with Chart.js
 - **RESTful API**: FastAPI backend with comprehensive endpoints

+## Project Status

+Currently in **Beta** development.
+The core functionality is implemented and undergoing testing.

+## Future Enhancements

+- Implement user authentication and authorization.
+- Add more detailed failure analysis and reporting.
+- Integrate with additional data sources.
+- Improve model accuracy through ongoing training and optimization.

+## Data Sources

+The system uses alarm logs and sensor data from Sandvik LH410 mining equipment.
+The data is stored in CSV files and used for training the machine learning models.

+## Model Training

+The machine learning models are trained using a combination of historical alarm data and sensor readings.
+The training process involves data preprocessing, feature engineering, model selection (e.g., XGBoost), and hyperparameter tuning.
+Training scripts are located in the `data/` directory.

 ## 🏗️ Architecture

 ```
 ├── backend/                 # FastAPI backend
-│   ├── core/               # Core ML models and LLM integration
+│   ├── core/               # Core ML models and Groq LLM integration
 │   ├── db/                 # Database models and MongoDB integration
 │   ├── routes/             # API endpoints
 │   └── utils/              # Utility functions